-SP-1.1 Site buildings adjacent to the street, maximizing building frontage along primary streets (boulevards, local streets and pedestrian retail streets).

-- SP-1.2 Up to 15 percent of the building façade may be stepped back beyond the setback.
-This allows entry for courts, public plazas, and building articulation at the ground level. - SP-1.3 Consider sunlight and shadow on buildings and open spaces when locating building orientation and height.
+- SP-1.1 Site buildings adjacent to the street, maximizing building frontage along primary streets (boulevards, local streets and pedestrian retail streets). - SP-1.2 Activate the street and sidewalk by providing active ground floor uses, locating building entries and windows in appropriate locations, and providing pedestrian-scaled elements. - SP-1.3 Emphasize building entries with small entry plazas, vertical massing, and architectural elements such as awnings, arcades or porticos.
+Consider providing at least 15 percent of the building façade to be stepped back beyond the setback.
+This allows entry for courts, public plazas, and building articulation at the ground level. - SP-1.43 Consider sunlight and shadow on buildings and open spaces when locating building orientation and height.